Intro-iu/hintly/README.md

 ## ⚙️ Configuration

-Upon the first run, `Hintly` will check for a configuration file.
-If it doesn't exist, it will create a `config.toml` file in your system's configuration directory:
+Upon installation, `Hintly` will try to create a configuration file named `config.toml` in your system's configuration directory if it doesn't exist:

 - On **Unix-based systems**: `~/.config/hintly/config.toml`
 - On **Windows**: `C:\Users\username\AppData\Roaming\hintly\config.toml`